stancangit/gitpkg/README.md

 <h2>Usage</h2>
   gitpkg
 <h2>WARNING</h2>
 The code is in early stages, where you are originally cd'd is where build files are installed.
+UPDATE regarding issue: issue may be fixed.